Phazyck/MDS-handin-4/README.md

    * {users}
 6. __Show all tasks attended by Rao:__ Test out the "tasks" feature.
    * {tasks, rao}
-7. __Attempt to corrupt the data or produce some other kind of error:__ Execute two related tasks at the same time.
+7. __Attempt to corrupt the data or produce some other kind of error...__
-   * {execute, handin-01} - executed at the same time by different sources.